reginalexavier/OpenLand/README.md

 **category level** examines for each time interval how the size and intensity of gross losses and gross gains in each category vary across categories for each time interval.
-Third, the **transition level** determines for each category how the size and intensity of a categoryâ€™s transitions vary across the other categories that are available for that transition.
+Third, the **transition level** determines for each category how the size and intensity of a category’s transitions vary across the other categories that are available for that transition.
 At each level, the method tests for stationarity of patterns across time intervals (Aldwaik and Pontius 2012).

 ### Outcomes of intensity analysis